Matthew-Gonzalez/prime-numbers/README.md

-# prime-numbers
+# Prime Numbers Test
-Parallel Prime Numbers Test developed in HPC-2021-2
+A parallel test to solve prime numbers.